MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-pcw_callback.md

 ### -param Info [in]

 A pointer to a [PCW\_CALLBACK\_INFORMATION](ns-wdm-_pcw_callback_information.md) union that supplies details about why the provider callback was invoked.
-The details will be in the union member corresponding to the `Type` parameter.
+The details will be in the field corresponding to the `Type` parameter.
 For example, if `Type == PcwCallbackEnumerateInstances` then the details will be in `Info->EnumerateInstances`.

 ### -param Context [in, optional]